Demystifying SSH Port Forwarding: Local, Remote, and Dynamic Tunnels Explained

 • It opens port 1080 on your local machine, acting as a SOCKS proxy.

-Next, configure your web browser (or other applications) to use a SOCKS proxy at localhost on port 1080.
+Next, configure your web browser or other application to use a SOCKS proxy at localhost on port 1080.
+If the application has a SOCKS5 remote DNS option, use it when you do not want DNS lookups to happen on your local network.

 Tip: You can combine -D with -C for compression, which can be beneficial on slower network links.